Rachel Burns, LCMHC

 My Path to Healing Work

-I have worked across a range of clinical settings and alongside many clients navigating trauma, spiritual harm, family conflict, and identity transitions.
-Again and again, I have witnessed that healing does not come from pressure or performance, but from attuned presence and respect for the body’s pace.
+I have worked across a range of clinical settings and alongside many clients navigating neurodivergence, trauma, spiritual harm, family conflict, and identity transitions.
+Again and again, I have witnessed that healing comes from attuned presence and respect for the body’s pace.

 A young girl smiling and holding a colorful fidget toy, standing in front of a wooden wall.